cronop-io/cronop-io.github.io/posts/_posts/2020-05-18-protostar-stack7.md

 ```
 As seen above, the offset of `/bin/sh` is  `0x11f3bf` (`0x11f3c0 - 0x1`, which is the "/" at the beginning of the string that was omitted in the objdump search output).
 This is the argument that we want to pass to the `system` call so we can pop a shell.

 Now, the information needed to perform a Ret2LibC attack is known.
 However, the address check bypass is still missing.
 To bypass the check, a mini-ROP is needed so it's time to search for a `ret` instruction that could be abused for those purposes.
 A `ret` instruction moves the address at the top of the stack into EIP and decrement the stack by a `WORD` (`ESP + 0x4`).
-The goal is to prepare the stack to contain the address of `ret` instruction in `getpath` function; the address of `system`; 4 bytes of padding that are needed since we are jumping to `system` directly without the use of a `call` instruction (`call` instruction pushes the EIP to the stack so we need to add a padding of 4 bytes to compensate the missing 4 bytes of the EIP); and the command that is going to be passed to `system` in this case `/bin/sh`.
+The goal is to prepare the stack to contain the address of `ret` instruction in `getpath` function; the address of `system`; 4 bytes of padding that are needed since we are jumping to `system` directly without the use of a `call` instruction (`call` instruction pushes the EBP to the stack, that is typically used as the "return pointer" of a function, so we need to add a padding of 4 bytes to compensate the missing 4 bytes of the EBP); and the command that is going to be passed to `system` in this case `/bin/sh`.

 Thus, the exploit to bypass the address check is the next one:
 ```python